 NBC Athletic Involvement Guidelines

-- Students expecting to play on a team are expected to attend all practices.
-If for any reason a student cannot be at a practice, such a reason must be cleared with the coach before the practice.
+Students expecting to play on a team are expected to attend all practices and games.
+If for any reason a student cannot be at a practice or game, such a reason must be cleared with the coach before the practice or game.
 Failure to do so can lead to suspension from the team.

 One of the key purposes of access to the Internet is to assist you in your studies at NBC.
-Many of our library periodicals identify web sites, which are beneficial for Christian study and ministry opportunities.
-It is also important to have access to computers to compile and type your papers.
-For this reason we are doing our best to provide resources for these goals to be accomplished.
+Many of our library periodicals identify web sites that are beneficial for Christian study and ministry opportunities.

 It is expected that students who make use of the Internet/e-mail will exercise integrity and purity.
 In addition, the following are considered as inappropriate computer use: